 Founded in 2015 by two former Wall Streeters, Stash was created as an alternative for small investors who tend to be treated unfairly by the traditional investment management industry — which charges higher fees to those with the lowest balances.

 By using technology, Stash currently helps over 5 million investors in managing their investment portfolios through fractional shares.
-Fractional shares allow users to own a portion of an entire stock, thus helping retail investors with a small budget to properly diversify their portfolio, despite the limitations of their low account balance.
+Fractional shares allow users to own a portion of an entire stock, thus helping retail investors who may have a small budget to properly diversify their portfolio, despite the limitations of their low account balance.

 With that in mind, Stash presents itself not as a trading platform, but as a long-term investment tool that can help retail investors in achieving their financial goals through saving and investing money in the financial markets.